anna-cole/library-manager/README.md

 # Library Manager application

 ## Description
 Welcome to our project!
-Library manager is a Python app with a user-friendly command line interface for efficiently managing books and customers' information, organizing data and performing basic CRUD operations.
+Library manager is a Python app with a user-friendly command line interface for efficiently managing books and customer’s information, organizing data and performing basic CRUD operations.
+My passion for books inspired me to create this app.

-This CLI utilizes a SQLite database to store records, making it easier to read, search, add, update and delete books and users' data.
+This app has a SQLite database and two classes to store books and users’ data.
+It also has a complete CLI menu and Python methods to read, search, add, update and delete data.
+An ORM – Object Relational Mapping was implemented to manipulate data to and from the database.

 We hope you enjoy and we look forward to your contributions!

 ## Directory and file structure